dwave-examples/ev-charger-placement/README.md

 location.
 We will satisfy this need by considering the average distance from a potential new charging location all POIs [[1]](#1).
-Additionally, we want to place new chargers away from existing and other new charging locations so as to minimize overalp and maximize coverage of the region.
+Additionally, we want to place new chargers away from existing and other new charging locations so as to minimize overlap and maximize coverage of the region.

 This problem can be considered as a set of 4 independent constraints (or objectives) with binary variables that represent each potential new charging